BigOokie/skywire-wing-commander/README.md

 mkdir .wincommander
 ```

-Refer to the provided example configution file: `BigOokie\skywire-wing-commander\src\wcbot\config.example.toml` file for details of all requied settings.
+Refer to the provided example configution file: `BigOokie\skywire-wing-commander\src\wcbot\config.example.toml` file for details of all required settings.
 I suggest copying this as a template and then using a text editor such as `nano` or `vi` to edit the details.

 ## Create your Bot
 <img src="assets/images/Telegram-BotFather.jpg" width=150 height=150>

 Initiate a Telegram chat with the `@BotFather`.
-The `@BotFather` is a Bot provided by Telegram and will guide you through the process of creating a new Telegram account for your Bot.
+The `@BotFather` is a bot provided by Telegram and will guide you through the process of creating a new Telegram account for your bot.

 I won't cover specifics here - I suggest you Google it.